"From the time I was a toddler, I knew that I wanted to be a musician, and I feel blessed to have been able to make music my life's work."

 Jim sang the opening song for the movie "The Best Little Whorehouse in Texas," has made many national television and radio appearances, and regularly sings the national and Canadian anthems at major sports events for the Broncos, Rockies, Nuggets and Avalanche.
 He sang for the TV mini-series, "The Wild West", and recorded several songs for the album from that series.
 He appeared in the two hour award-winning TNN TV special "Music of the Wild West" based on the mini-series.
 Jim has received three Colorado Broadcast Awards, Regional EMMY's for the children's recording, "The Library Song" (1995) and for the "Broncos Bandwagon" TV commercial (1997), a Silver Cindy, and a Cleo Award.
 All The Colors, an album for children and families, was nominated for a Grammy for outstanding children's album for 1997.
 In the Fall of 2001, Jim was honored to perform his song "We Are Americans" at the U.S. Supreme Court.

 Jim is one of the Jims in the Wild Jimbos, a project with Jimmy Ibbotson of The Nitty Gritty Dirt Band and Jim Ratts of Runaway Express.
-The Jims have played together off and on for the last 30 years.
-The Wild Jimbos have recorded two albums: Wild Jimbos on MCA Records and Wild Jimbos Two on Resounding Records.
+The Jims have played together off and on for over 30 years.
+The Wild Jimbos recorded two albums: Wild Jimbos on MCA Records and Wild Jimbos Two on Resounding Records.

 During his career, Jim has had the pleasure of performing for President Jimmy Carter while with Dolly Parton's band and numerous times for President Gerald Ford, including as a member of the Wild Jimbos.
 He has played as a solo act for President George Bush Sr., and for President Bill Clinton at the Vietnam Veterans' Memorial and at the White House for both President Clinton and President George W. Bush.

-Jim has created a multi-media tribute to Buffalo Bill and is performing the show around the country, including for various schools in Colorado and Montana.
+Jim created a multi-media tribute to Buffalo Bill and performed the show around the country, including for various schools in Colorado and Montana.